 Elm Tree Meaning

 It is a “feminine” plant according to Germanic mythology, where it went by its ancient name of “Embla”, the elm represents the name of the first woman born.

 For the ancient Greeks and Romans, the elm was the tree of Oneiros, the son of the night and God of dreams.
-For them, the elm was the tree of sleep, dreams, and death.
+The elm was the tree of sleep, dreams, and death for them.
 Due to this powerful meaning within these cultures, the elm was said to have oracle powers – a psychic tree that was believed to possess the ability to predict future events.

 In French folklore, the elm was considered the “tree of justice”.
 Underneath its branches, judges reflected and received inspiration for how they would rule.

 The elm is a widespread tree in Europe, Asia, and North America.
 It belongs to the Ulmaceae genus and is popular for wood production.